Cinnamon Cockatiel

 In this third outcome, even if the female is visually cinnamon, the male bird is not carrying the required gene to create visually cinnamon cockatiel chicks.

-The chicks that are female will not be cinnamon.
-The chicks that are male will be split to the cinnamon mutation.
-Here again, this means the males will carry the correct gene but will not look cinnamon.
+The female chicks will not be cinnamon.
+The male chicks will be split into the cinnamon mutation.
+Again, this means the males will carry the correct gene but not look like cinnamon.

 Knowing how complicated it can get to breed cinnamon cockatiels, you may now appreciate your cinnamon bird even more!